Transient Flow around an Ahmed Body#

 Description of the Case#

-In this example, a flow is passing across a fixed Ahmed body (simplified version of a car, classical benchmark for aerodynamic simulation tools).
-The velocity profile of the flow is simulated.
-The parameter file used is ahmed.prm
+In this example we simulate the flow around a fixed Ahmed body (simplified version of a car, classical benchmark for aerodynamic simulation tools).
+The parameter file used is ahmed.prm.

 bc = 0 (No slip boundary condition)